SeaL773/CS50/README.md

 Please note that this content is meant for educational purposes and reference.
 If you're currently enrolled in the course, I highly encourage you to try and solve the problem sets yourself before referring to these solutions.

-Since I am using my own vscode environment, please refer to https://github.com/cs50/libcs50/issues/189 to add cs50.h to your local environment or use Github cs50 dev
+Since I am using my own vscode environment, please refer to https://github.com/cs50/libcs50/issues/189 to add cs50.h to your local environment or use Github cs50 dev.

 Feel free to ask me any questions, it helps us get better together!